heerkubadia/Computer-Networks/README.md

 g++ sniffer.cpp -o sniffer -lpcap
 ./sniffer
 ```
+"eth0" is hardcoded right now.
+If you wish to use another interface change it accordingly in the code directly.
 The sniffer will start capturing network packets in real-time and print out details to the terminal.

 ### Part 3: Clear Network Interface Traffic (Optional)